 When proofreading a poor translation, I have been known to play:

 1) Guess the native language

 As above, except now it gets really interesting – you also have to find the weakest link.
-Sometimes it can be hard to tell the difference between a poor translator and a translator that is native in the source, not the target.
-Usually this can be identified through uncharacteristic correct translations of terminology that someone who is generally poor may have gotten wrong coupled with persistent basic grammatical errors that a native would rarely get wrong (i.e. the person may be native in the source).
+Sometimes it can be hard to tell the difference between a poor translator and a translator who is native in the source, not the target.
+Usually this can be identified through uncharacteristic correct translations of terminology that someone who is generally poor may have got wrong coupled with persistent basic grammatical errors that a native would rarely get wrong (i.e. the person may be native in the source).
 This is one of my favourite games!

 2) Work out how they got from X to… x94+150*4?

 This is always a source of wonderment.
 For example, when someone translates “for your child’s trust fund” as “fund your trusted child”, you might guess they have only half-understood the source text.
 Backtracking these thought processes can be great fun!
 But there are other examples which lead me to the next game…

 3) Google Translate!
 True or false?

 This game follows on from the games above.
 Sometimes, when trying to work out how a translator came upon their chosen term or phrase, I put a small, anonymised section into Google Translate.
 If it comes back identical to the translation, it’s a hit!
 Sometimes, I will find something that’s very close but not identical to Google Translate.
 I figure some translators are simply smartening up Google Translate, and not very well.